and the Pacific Area:

 F. Islam -- Dominant in Bangladesh, Indonesia, Malaysia, and Pakistan.

-G. Christianity -- dominant in Australia, New Zealand, Papua New Guinea, and the Philippines.
+G. Christianity -- dominant in Australia, New Zealand, Papua New Guinea, and the Philippines, and accounts for 29% of the population of South Korea.

 Poor performance of India and Nepal MAY be explained, in part, by aspects of Hinduism.
 Caste system restricts mobility and opportunity.
 Buddhism allegedly improved the economic fortunes of Southeast Asia.
 East Asian countries may combine the strengths of Buddhism and Confucianism.
 But, until the 1980s, average incomes evidently were higher in Hindu India than in Confucian China.